 The Roman period was followed by Byzantine and Turkish periods.
 Miletus was a major port city located on a peninsula with four harbors.
 With the silting of the Meander River the ruins of the ancient city today are a few kilometers away from the sea.
 The city had a grid plan which was developed by Hippodamus when it was rebuilt in the 3rd century BC after the Persians had sacked it.

-At the top of the theater hill was a Byzantine fortress which is thought to have been built mostly with the stones of the theater in the 7th century AD but restored later by a Turkish tribe called Metesogullari.
+At the top of the theater hill was a Byzantine fortress which is thought to have been built mostly with the stones of the theater in the 7th century AD but restored later by a Turkish tribe called Mentese Ogullari.

 Harbor monuments stood in front of the Lions’ Harbor.
 There were two of them; different in size but similar in style.
 The large piece was 25 ft high, mounted on a three-cornered base built on a round foundation with a diameter of 36 ft.
 The smaller one was only 17.5 ft.

 The Delphinium was a Hellenistic open air shrine surrounded by stoas on four sides with a 6th century BC altar in the center.
 Together with Apollo, the dolphin was sacred for the Milesians as they believed that when the first settlers sailed they were guided by Apollo in the form of a dolphin.
 The annual festival and celebrations of Didyma were started here.
 An Ionic Stoa lay parallel to the processional road on the south of the Delphinium.
 It is a 1st century AD structure which had 35 Ionic columns and 19 shops behind the columns.
 Delphinios name meaning Dolphin in Greek is also correlated with Delphoi of Greece.
-According to the legend Apollo who needed priests for his temple, saw a Cretan ship at the horizon.
-He turned himself to dolphin and leaded the seamen where the temple was located.
+According to the legend, Apollo, who needed priests for his temple, saw a Cretan ship at the horizon.
+He turned himself into a dolphin and led the seamen where the temple was located.

 The Bouleterion was a 2nd century BC building which consisted of a pro pylon, a courtyard and an auditorium.
 The pro pylon had three Corinthian columns and friezes depicting war scenes.
 It opened into a courtyard with a monumental tomb in the middle.
 There were four gates that opened into the main hall.
 The auditorium seated 1,500 people and had a wooden roof.

-The South Agora lay behind the bouleterion.
+The South Agora lay behind the bouleuterion.
 It was a Hellenistic structure which was later remodeled in the Roman period.
-Today the North Gate is unfortunately another of the gems from Anatolia currently housed in the Pergamum Museum in Berlin.
+Today the North Gate is unfortunately another of the gems from Anatolia currently housed in the Pergamon Museum in Berlin.
 The South Gate was destroyed during the construction of Ilyas Bey mosque.

 The Temple of Serapis lay between the south Agora and the Faustina baths.
 It consisted of a pronaos and a naos with Corinthian columns and a relief of Serapis on the pediment.
 The temple was a 3rd century BC building which was rebuilt in the 3rd century AD with a donation by Emperor Marcus Aurelius.

 The Baths of Faustina were 2nd century AD Roman baths which were built by Faustina, Marcus Aurelius’ wife, daughter of Antonius Pius who usually accompanied her husband on his journeys through the Empire.
-Faustina was famous as a waster of money belonging to others.
+Faustina was famous for wasting the Roman treasury.
 The frigidarium had a reclining statue of the river god probably personifying the Meander River.
-The baths are a complex structure with Gymnasium and Stadion located next to it.
+The baths are a complex structure with Gymnasium and Stadium located next to it.
 Caldarium was heated by hypocaust system underground heating was practiced.
 Ground was over 2 feet high legs.
 The hot air was going through which was gathered by boiling water in the furnaces.